 As a result, most homeowners experience regularly blown fuses.
 Also, fuse boxes don’t have the safety features of modern breaker boxes.
 Over fusing is a common issue with older fuse boxes and one that can threaten the safety of your home and family.

-Always hire a pro to handle a breaker box installation.
+Always hire a professional electrician to handle a breaker box installation.
 Working with electrical systems is dangerous without the proper training and experience.